How to Prepare for an Ayahuasca Ceremony in Ecuador

 Final Note

-Preparing for an ayahuasca ceremony in Ecuador is about creating the right conditions for safety, clarity, and meaningful healing.
+Preparing for an ayahuasca retreat in Ecuador is about creating the right conditions for safety, clarity, and meaningful healing.

 If you have any questions about your preparation, medications, or personal situation, feel free to contact us before your retreat.